The cars we loved.

 Speaking of Aston Martin, the year before the arrival of the 100 Coupe S, the DBS set off a trend with BMW also making its version of a DBS inspired coupe, the 2002 GT4.
 The 2002 GT4 and 100 Coupe S actually look more more alike with BMW’s kidney grille distinguishing the two from a distance.
 Of course it takes more than vented C pillars and a long nose to look like a DBS.
 Both the BMW and VW lacked the ultimate gracefulness of the longer Aston Martin design, but offered some of its style for thousands less and was far more practical.
 The Audi’s straight forward practical style continued inside with a modern dash array that still looks good today.

 Neither Volkswagen nor Audi had built anything so sleek and practical before.
-The long hood with sloping fastback design captured the public’s imagination.
+The long hood with sloping fastback design captured the public’s imagination (like the Datsun Z car then and the Audi A7 today).
 The Audi 100 Coupe S was never available in the US oddly enough, but we did get a rather upright two door sedan called the Audi 100.
 That car established Audi in America as a maker of stately yet economical sedans in 1970.
 It would be years later before the sporty cars made it the The States.

 Hit or no hit, Audi played it safe as the design ran until 1976 with only minor exterior changes.
 As a car powered with a small inline four cylinder engine, the 100 Coupe S was never designed to be a drag racer, but it could reach 60 mph from a stop in a bit over 10 seconds.
 That was considerably fast for the time, especially for a sub 3,000 lb. car with a 115 hp four cylinder engine.